overdodactyl/Mozilla-Dark/README.md

 # Usinge Bugzilla-Dark

-Copy and paste the contents of `SUMO_Dark.css` into an extension such as [Stylus](https://addons.mozilla.org/en-US/firefox/addon/styl-us/).
+Copy and paste the contents of `Bugzilla_Dark.css` into an extension such as [Stylus](https://addons.mozilla.org/en-US/firefox/addon/styl-us/).

 Set the style to Apply on `URLs on the domain` `bugzilla.mozilla.org`.